Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Congenital liver defects are liver disorders that are present at birth.
 They are rare.
 These liver disorders usually block the bile ducts.
 This affects the flow of bile.
 Bile is a fluid made in the liver.
 It helps with digestion.
 The bile ducts take bile from the liver and bring it to the gallbladder to be stored.
 Then they carry bile to the small intestine for digestion.

 When the bile ducts are blocked, bile builds up in the liver.
 This damages the liver.

 Some congenital liver defects include:

-Doctors don't know the exact cause of congenital liver defects.
-Most likely they are caused by something that occurred as the fetus was developing or around the time of birth.
+Healthcare providers don't know the exact cause of congenital liver defects.
+Most likely they are caused by something that happened as the fetus was developing or around the time of birth.
 This might happen because of one or more of the following:

 Congenital liver defects that affect the flow of bile share some common symptoms.
 Each child’s symptoms may vary, but may include: